nodeSolidServer/node-solid-server/README.md

 ## Blacklisted usernames

-By default Solid will ban [certain usernames as they might cause confusion or allow vulnerabilies for social engineering](https://github.com/marteinn/The-Big-Username-Blacklist).
+By default Solid will not allow [certain usernames as they might cause confusion or allow vulnerabilies for social engineering](https://github.com/marteinn/The-Big-Username-Blacklist).
 This list is configurable via `config/usernames-blacklist.json`.
 Solid does not blacklist profanities by default.